mrigankdoshy/mrigankdoshy/README.md

 # Hey there, I'm Mrigank 👋

 I'm a multi-disciplinary developer, designer, entrepreneur and a recent graduate with a double major in Computer Science and Mathematics from The Pennsylvania State University.

-Currently, I am co-founding and developing <a href="https://www.themuleapp.com">Mule</a>, an intelligent delivery system that enables peer to peer delivery in college towns while helping students have complete autonomy over their schedules.
-I have also co-founded <a href="https://www.blockchainpsu">Blockchain@PSU</a>, a student run organization that trains students and instill upon them the skills essential to FinTech.
+I'm a Software Engineer at <a href="https://www.kcftech.com">KCF Technologies</a> where I work full-stack to build enterprise software that delivers sustainable and comprehensive machine health solutions.
+I am also co-founding and developing <a href="https://www.themuleapp.com">Mule</a>, an intelligent system that enables peer to peer delivery in college towns while helping students have complete autonomy over their schedules.

 When not working with technology, I geek out on physics, game on the PS4, and binge watch movies/shows.
 I enjoy sipping on bubble tea while playing Jenga.
 I'm also proud to support <a href="https://www.thon.org">THON</a>, the world's largest student run philanthropy. 🎗️